sourmash-bio/sourmash/README.md

 run it with `python -m sourmash`, or do `pip install -e /path/to/repo` to do a developer install in a virtual environment.

-The `sourmash/` directory contains the library code.
+The `sourmash/` directory contains the Python library and command-line interface code.

+The `src/core/` directory contains the Rust library implementing core functionality.

 Tests require py.test and can be run with `make test`.